Why Middle Schoolers Still Love “The Outsiders”

-The Outsiders (published April 24, 1967) has its 50th anniversary this month.
+The Outsiders (published April 24, 1967) had its 50th anniversary in 2017.
 Author S.E.
 Hinton (Susan Eloise) was a high school student when it appeared, and teens and tweens surely account for much of the book’s 15+ million in estimated sales.
 Laurie Lichtenstein, a middle school English and Social Studies teacher in the northern suburbs of New York City, reflects on the book’s half-century hold on the adolescent mind and heart.

 I teach one classroom novel a year and finding a book with wide appeal – one that will be adored by girls, boys, reluctant readers and dystopian devotees – is no small feat.
 There are many masterful works that I could read with my students, but I keep returning to a 50-year-old novel, written by a first time author when she was only fifteen.

 Are you with me?
 If you teach middle school English, you probably are.
 The Outsiders, SE Hinton’s classic novel about a gang of boys growing up on the wrong side of the tracks, still attracts the 12-14 year old a half century after it was written.

 I still remember the love affair I had with Ponyboy and the Greasers when I met them in 1983, and each year it is a thrill to revisit the gang.
 The story hasn’t changed, of course, but The Outsiders has infinite possibilities for teaching.